openlcb/OpenLCB_Technical_Introduction/src/intro.md

 concepts like the producer-consumer model.
 We also assume you've written code for micro controllers and have worked with I/O pins.

-# About Names
+## About Names

-Let's start with what to some might be confusing--the name LCC vs OpenLCB.
+Let's start with what to some might be confusing—the name LCC vs OpenLCB.
 LCC is a brand name owned by the NMRA.
 It covers a set of standards that have been adopted by the NMRA for Layout Command Control (hence the LCC).